HorizenOfficial/horizen-migration-cli/README.md

 Submit a claim for a standard ZEN transparent address.
 This validates the claim and sends a transaction to the smart contract on Base.
 The call requires access to the internet and uses the sender's private key.

-There are default providers in the mainconfig.js file that may be changed.
 The sender does not have to be the destination address.
 Be sure there are funds in the sender's address to cover gas fees.
 It will be checked prior to sending.

 The ZEN address source, destination address on Base, message signature, and sender's private key are all required.